-- Bubble Bum-This is an inflatable booster seat that is very lightweight and can fold up to be put in a backpack.
+- Bubble Bum Inflatable Booster car seat-This is an inflatable booster seat that is very lightweight and can fold up to be put in a backpack.
 Also comes with a carrying pack.
 It has good safety reviews and is great for someone who has to carry carseats around.
 They are pretty reasonably priced too.

-- Ergo Baby Carrier Love this!
+- Ergo Baby Carrier–Love this!
 It was a pricy product, but well worth the investment.
 I bought mine when my first child was about forteenn months old .
 I’ve used it for all three children, and use it regularly so it’s taken a lot of ware.
 Mine is now seven years old and is getting a little faded and worn, but still in great shape. .
+You can carry your child either on your front or back, but I found it difficult to fasten the buckles on my back when wearing my child on my front without enlisting the help of someone else, so I tended to use the Bjorn when they were infants and the Ergo when I could put them on my back.
 It allows you to carry your child on your back up until they are about 40 lbs, so in my case, about three years old.

-- Baby monitor-you’ll want to find one that is two-way and does not have a visual display or flat screne, but tactile buttons so you can operate it.
-We used this model.
+- Audio Only Baby monitor-I recommend finding one that is two-way and does not have a visual display or flat screne, but tactile buttons so you can operate it.
+We used this VTech model.

-- Instant Pot with blue tooth -allows you to operate it from your phone .
+- Instant Pot with Smart WiFI-allows you to operate it from your phone .
 You can access all the settings too.

-- Honeywell Thermostat with WiFi-allows you to control your thermostat with your phone , including programming it.
+- Honeywell Thermostat with WiFi-This allows you to control your thermostat with your phone , including programming it.

-- Echo Dot-so many uses!
+- Echo Dot-This has so many uses!
 Radio, news, access to audio books, controls the thermostat, controls appliances, etc. If you don’t have one, I highly recommend getting one.

-- Apple T.V.-has built in voice over which allows you to access all the menus and apps.
+- Apple T.V.-This has built in voice over which allows you to access all the menus and apps.
 You can also enable audio description so if you watch a show on Netflix or a movie with an audio descriptive track, the DVS will automatically come on

 - Mega Bus